LeetLLM

 Output

 The right result isn't "BF16 wins because it's modern."
-Both scaled FP16 and BF16 pass this small fixture, and both require a real measurement on target hardware.
-BF16 is often simpler to operate because it commonly avoids loss scaling, but only the controlled run can justify promotion.
+Both scaled FP16 and BF16 pass this small fixture, and both require real measurements under the declared contract.
+The faster run_bf16_other_hardware value can't rank against them because its accelerator changed.
+BF16 is often simpler to operate because it commonly avoids loss scaling, but only a comparable controlled run can justify promotion.

 FP8 is a later optimization, not a default answer

-That is enough orientation here.
-Don't add FP8 to a training proposal until BF16 or scaled FP16 is measured, quality gates exist, and the team can operate the scaling policy.
+That's enough orientation here.
+Don't add FP8 to a training proposal until BF16 or scaled FP16 is measured, quality checks exist, and the team can operate the scaling policy.
 Precision work should reduce measured cost without creating unexplained convergence risk.

 Mastery check